-DOS Attacks and Appgate SDP
+DoS Attacks and Appgate SDP

-Appgate SDP appliances are engineered with some basic DoS attack mitigations which make it survive far better than a standard Ubuntubased server.
-These specifically relate to running the system with single packet authorization (SPA) enabled in UDP-TCP mode.
+Appgate SDP appliances are engineered with some basic DoS attack mitigations which make it survive far better than a standard Ubuntu based server.
+These specifically relate to running the system with Single Packet Authorization [SPA] enabled in UDP-TCP mode.

-DOS attack when in UDP-TCP SPA mode
+1. DoS Attack when in UDP-TCP SPA mode

-Appgate SDP offers the option of a UDP-based SPA mode to protect the Client port.
-UDP-TCP SPA requires a special UDP packet to be presented before iptables is updated to allow a TCP connection to be established from that specific source IP address.
+Appgate SDP offers the option of a UDP based SPA mode to protect the system TLS port.
+UDP-TCP SPA requires a special UDP packet to be presented before local FW rule on an Appgate appliance is updated to allow a TCP connection to be established from that specific source IP address.
 Only after this can a TLS session can be established.
 UDP packets are stateless so have the advantage of not establishing a new connection (as is the case with TCP) so impose very little loading on the target system when a new packet is received.

 Appgate SDP uses UDP filtering rules in the kernel that detect any IP addresses sending too many packets per second to our UDP-SPA SPA ports (53 and 443).
-It is irrelevant if the packet is a valid SPA packet or not - they will be blocked regardless since they exceed the maximum allowed packet rate for a given IP.
+It is irrelevant if the packet is a valid SPA packet or not - they will be blocked regardless since they exceed the maximum allowed packet rate from a given IP.

-With slower packet streams (below the kernel filtering rate) the UDP packets are handled by the Proxyd process in the Appliance, which decides if they are valid or not.
+With slower packet streams (below the kernel filtering rate) the UDP packets are handled by the proxyd process in the appliance, which decides if they are valid or not.
 We have tested the proxyd process up to the test system limit of 1M packets/second (2Gb/s).
 At this level it was still working as intended, with valid users able to establish new connections.
-Because Proxyd only has to handle the slower packet streams in this case, it then has the capacity to handle many of these (DoS) streams from different IP addresses at one time with only very limited performance degradation for users as shown in the table below.
+Because proxyd only has to handle the slower packet streams in this case - then it has the capacity to handle many of these (DoS) streams from different IP addresses at one time with only very limited performance degradation for users as shown in the table below.
+It is also worth noting that with the use of UDP-SPA the Appgate appliance is completely invisible on the internet (no responding ports).
+It also makes it much harder for DDOS attackers to plan and identify their targets.